apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 {{< hint info >}}
 Views created from a `DataStream` can only be registered as temporary views.
-Due to their _inline_/_anonymous_ nature it is not possible to register them in a permanent catalog.
+Due to their _inline_/_anonymous_ nature, it is not possible to register them in a permanent catalog.
 {{< /hint >}}

 The following code shows how to use `createTemporaryView` for different scenarios.